EsteveSegura/ThinkTacToe/src/dataset/utils/prompt.md

 {{BOARD_WITH_MOVEMENT_APPLIED}}
 ```

 Write the thought that player `"X"` had to make this move.
-Express it in a concise way, with a text of around 100 words.
+Express it in a concise way, with a text of around 100 and 400 words.

 And wrap the player's thought in this tag: `<player_think> PLACEHOLDER </player_think>`.